Had your heart set on a particular hotel for ages?

 7) Check for Cashback

 I personally always leave this until last because I think it’s more important to save money up front as sometimes, the cashback doesn’t come through.
-You may also find that by going through the cashback site that you can’t find the same low cost anyway (for complicated reasons I’ll gloss over for now), but it doesn’t hurt to check!
+You may also find that by going through the cashback site that you can’t find the same low cost anyway (for complicated reasons I’ll gloss over for now), but it certainly doesn’t hurt to check!